byuccl/spydrnet/README.rst

 A Brief History
 ---------------

 The `BYU Configurable Computing Lab <https://ccl.ee.byu.edu/>`_ actively maintains the `BYU EDIF Tools <http://reliability.ee.byu.edu/edif/>`_ - a Java API for creating, modifying, or analyzing EDIF netlists.
 These tools are tied to the EDIF netlist format and provide JEDIF tools capable of flattening a circuit (by removing hierarchical organization) and applying fault-tolerance techniques such as `triple modular redundancy (TMR) <https://en.wikipedia.org/wiki/Triple_modular_redundancy>`_.
 Development of SpyDrNet began back in 2016 with the idea of creating an accessible, format independent, tool for netlist analysis and transformation.
-The underlying intermediate data structure is designed preserve proper netlist reliationship as a generic netlist while allowing for the preservation of format specific constructs.
+The underlying intermediate data structure is designed preserve proper netlist relationship as a generic netlist while allowing for the preservation of format specific constructs.
 A language agnostic prototype was developed and this prototype soon became useful in the lab for netlist analysis and reliability transformation studies.
 A more mature (though still having room for growth) tool is presented here.

 Design Notes
 ------------